cnc-n3r4/Isaac/phase2_5_cloudclient/decision flow chart.md

                          └───────────────────┬──────────────────┘
                                              │
                                    ┌─────────▼─────────┐
                                    │  SAFE or NEEDS    │
-                                   │  explicit confirm? │
+                                   │  explicit confirm?│
                                    └─────────┬─────────┘
                                              │
                                  Yes (SAFE)  │  No / Needs confirm